 Jamie Porter, a slender seam bowler of lively pace with a knack for the wicket-taking ball, was a central figure in Essex's first Championship win for 25 years, in 2017, as his seam bowling and the offspin of Simon Harmer hounded rivals all summer long.
 Between them they took 147 wickets, with Porter's 75 at 16.83 runs apiece leading the wicket-taking table as well as winning him many accolades, including from the Cricket Writers' Club which voted him their Player of the Year.
 Porter was an archetypal county pace bowler, his speeds not too far above 80mph, the sort of pace that England habitually sniffed at, but movement both ways, off the seam and in the air, making him a constant menace.
 England recognised his quality by naming him in a Lions squad to shadow the senior side heading to Australia to contest the Ashes.

-A product of MCC Young Cricketers and Chingford CC in the Essex League, Porter had failed to make the grade as a teenager at either Essex or Middlesex and had almost given up hope of a career in the county game, considering a career in recruitment.
+A product of MCC Young Cricketers and Chingford CC in the Essex League, Porter had failed to make the grade as a teenager at either Essex or Middlesex and after three years of Second XI cricket had almost given up hope of a career in the county game, beginning a career in recruitment.
 But he decided to give it one last go with Essex and after impressing with the 2nd XI, which included taking an eight wickets in an innings against Sussex, he was given his first-class debut in September 2014.
 He took a wicket with his fifth ball in senior cricket and progressed quickly over the following two seasons.